 All London buses are now low-floor buses (wheelchair accessible).
 All London buses have a retractable ramp and room for one wheelchair user.

 The R68 bus terminates near The National Archives at the Kew Retail Park.
 If you are a wheelchair user travelling from Richmond we recommend catching the R68 (from just outside Richmond station) instead of getting a train or tube to Kew Gardens station.

 Car parking for disabled visitors

 The bays are available on a first-come, first-served basis.
-If the accessible parking bays are full, you can access the building from the main entrances, which are approximately 200 metres from the main car park.
+If the accessible parking bays are full, the main visitors car park is approximately 200 metres from the main entrance to the building.
 Both entrances are accessible for people who use wheelchairs.